A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Introduction

-To the best of our knowledge, this is the first work that investigates the feasibility of an end-to-end deep probabilistic spatiotemporal framework for dynamic graph representation learning and automated ASD identification.
-Our contributions are highlighted as follows: \begin{enumerate} \item An end-to-end probabilistic DSVB framework based on GNN is developed to learn a sequence stochastic graph embedding spaces in a purely unsupervised manner to accommodate a wide range of spatiotemporal variability across dynamic FC networks. \item A spatial-aware Gated Recurrent Unit (GRU) is incorporated to generate hierarchical latent embeddings that extract underlying non-Euclidean topological structure and rich temporal patterns of a dynamic FC network sequence.
-The alterations in these latent embeddings are exploited for ASD identification via a fully-connected neural network (FCNN). \item An adversarial model perturbation strategy is introduced to apply regularization on the GNN-based graph embedding models during training.
-This adversarial regularization facilitates learning of a smooth latent embedding space that extrapolates well to unseen dynamic FC networks beyond training dataset. \item A nested-stratified 5-folds cross validation shows that our proposed framework outperforms state-of-the-art methods in ASD identification on a resting-state fMRI dataset of 144 subjects. \end{enumerate}
+In this paper, a deep spatiotemporal variational Bayes (DSVB) framework is proposed to learn the stochastic dynamic graph embeddings of FC networks, composed of sliding window segments of the resting-state fMRI time-series data.
+Figure 1 shows an overview of the proposed DSVB framework.
+Derived from general sequential variational Bayes (VB), our proposed framework provides a stochastic representation modelling solution of using dynamic FC networks for neuropsychiatric disorder diagnosis.
+Unlike existing GNN-based approaches that learn independent and identically distributed (i.i.d.) graph embeddings, we incorporate a spatial-aware recurrent neural network with attention-based message-passing scheme to model both the complex topological structure and temporal dependencies within a dynamic FC network sequence.
+Additionally, we introduce an adversarial training strategy to overcome the overfitting issue aggravated by limited training data.
+Our contributions are highlighted as follows: \begin{enumerate} \item An end-to-end probabilistic framework, integrating variational Bayes and recurrent GNNs, to learn the sequential stochastic graph latent embedding spaces in a purely unsupervised manner.
+This accommodates a wider range of spatiotemporal variability across unseen brain FC networks. \item A spatial-aware Gated Recurrent Unit (GRU) with attention-based message-passing scheme is incorporated to generate hierarchical latent embeddings to extract underlying non-Euclidean topological structure and rich temporal patterns of dynamic FC networks.
+The alterations in these latent embeddings are then exploited for downstream ASD identification. \item An adversarial model perturbation strategy is introduced to apply regularization on the GNN-based graph embedding models during training.
+This adversarial regularization facilitates learning of a smooth latent embedding space that extrapolates well to unseen dynamic FC networks beyond the training dataset. \item A nested-stratified 5-fold cross-validation shows that our proposed DSVB framework outperforms state-of-the-art methods in ASD identification from fMRI. \end{enumerate}

-The rest of this paper is organised as follows.
-Section II introduces the formulation of the proposed DSVB framework.
-Section III details the application of the DSVB framework to dynamic brain networks for ASD identification.
-Section IV presents and discusses the experimental results.
-Section V concludes the paper.